hackclub/hackclub/workshops/login_auth/README.md

 });
 ```

-In the code above, `block` will display the division, and `none` will hide it.
+In the code above `block` will display the division and `none` will hide it.

-As you added this for a signed-in user, you also need the `else` part. _where user is not signed-in_ means the user is on the login page, so the code will be the same as the code above, but you need to swap `block` and `none` to display only `main_div` with ID `login_div`.
+You added the part for the signed-in user so you now need the `else` part.
+This is where the user isn't signed in.
+The code will be the same as the code in the first `if` but you need to swap `block` and `none` to display only `main_div` with ID `login_div`.

-Add this code to the `else` condition.
+Add the following code to the `else` condition:

 ```javascript
 document.getElementById("user_div").style.display = "none";
 document.getElementById("login_div").style.display = "block";
 ```

-The code should look like:
+The javaScript code should look like:

 ```javascript
 firebase.auth().onAuthStateChanged(function(user) {